Mintbase/Grants-Program/applications/zk-plonk.md

 ### Ecosystem Fit

-According to Web3 Foundation, there are at least 2 different teams that work on ZK technologies.
+According to Mintbase, there are at least 2 different teams that work on ZK technologies.
 - [Zeropool](https://github.com/zeropoolnetwork)
 - [Glacier](https://github.com/gbctech)